allegro/allegro.tech/_posts/2020-05-14-hexagonal-architecture-by-example.md

 ## The left-side adapter: REST API

-The example microservice, which will help us depict Hexagonal Architecture, exposes a very simple REST API: as an author, you can create an article and then retrieve its content by issuing POST and GET HTTP requests, respectively.
+The example microservice, which will help us depict Hexagonal Architecture, exposes a very simple REST API.
+As an author, you can create an article and then retrieve its content by issuing POST and GET HTTP requests, respectively.

  ```